-- 3. Program existence : Mature (More then five years) - '4.
-Program duration : Long-Term (More than five years) - 5.
-Expending formula funds or state-matching funds : Yes - 6.
-Expending other than formula funds or state-matching funds : No
+3. Program existence : Mature (More then five years)4.
+Program duration : Long-Term (More than five years)

+6. Expending other than formula funds or state-matching funds: No

-KA Code Knowledge Area %1862 Extension %1890 Extension %1862 Research %1890 Research 102 Soil, Plant, Water, Nutrient Relationships 15% 15% 111 Conservation and Efficient Use of Water 30% 30% 112 Watershed Protection and Management 30% 20% 121 Management of Range Resources 15% 20% 141 Air Resource Protection and Management 10% 15% Total 100% 100%
+- 102 15% Soil, Plant, Water, Nutrient Relationships - 111 30% Conservation and Efficient Use of Water - 112 30% Watershed Protection and Management - 121 15% Management of Range Resources - 141 10% Air Resource Protection and Management

 • Soil, water, and energy conservation is crucial to sustain the viability of the agricultural economy in Kansas.
 In western Kansas, the Ogallala Aquifer supports irrigated crop agriculture that provides feed grains for a robust animal feeding industry, as well as providing water for municipal and industrial uses.
 The aquifer is a finite resource with recharge rates of near zero or so small as to be dwarfed by withdrawal rates.
 Large areas of Kansas have only a 20-50 years supply at current extraction rates.
 Water use and availability, the economics of water extraction and crop production, technology development and adoption, and current and new policies will determine the viability of agriculture in Kansas and the useable life of the aquifer.
-These issues will shape the rural landscape and socioeconomic condition of much of Kansas in the decades to come.

-• For areas of rainfed crop production, especially in central and eastern Kansas, strategies for more efficient capture and use of water and for protection of soil against erosion are critical.
-There is also an opportunity to better manage soils for carbon sequestration and not only sustain productivity but mitigate increasing ambient concentrations of carbon dioxide.

-• Agricultural production of biomass is a promising source of renewable energy derived from direct burning for electricity generation and processing into chemical feedstocks and fuels.
+These issues will shape the rural landscape and socioeconomic condition of much of Kansas in the decades to come. • For areas of rainfed crop production, especially in central and eastern Kansas, strategies for more efficient capture and use of water and for protection of soil against erosion are critical.
+There is also an opportunity to better manage soils for carbon sequestration and not only sustain productivity but mitigate increasing ambient concentrations of carbon dioxide. • Agricultural production of biomass is a promising source of renewable energy derived from direct burning for electricity generation and processing into chemical feedstocks and fuels.
 Use of biofuels will enhance national energy security and promote sustainability of rural economies and social structure.
 Even though Kansas has a strong production agriculture base that could produce biofuels on a large scale, there will be a need to balance their production with existing agricultural and urban demands on our land and water resources.
-Developing a conservation approach to agricultural production of biofuels could help meet water quality and conservation goals, protectfarmlands, improve biodiversity and wildlife habitat, enhance rural economic opportunities, and simultaneously contribute to national renewable energy goals.
+Developing a conservation approach to agricultural production of biofuels could help meet water quality and conservation goals, protect farmlands, improve biodiversity and wildlife habitat, enhance rural economic opportunities, and simultaneously contribute to national renewable energy goals.
 Abundant clean water is crucial to the Kansas economy.
 Much of Kansas depends on surface water in streams or reservoirs that provide drinking water sources, municipal and other domestic and industrial uses, recreation, livestock watering, and other agricultural uses to vast areas of Kansas.
 The state has several designated high priority Total Maximum Daily Loads (TMDLs) streams and watersheds where water quality restoration actions are needed.
 Many of the streams are impaired for fecal coliform bacteria and dissolved oxygen (an indicator of sediment, nutrient, and organic matter loading), while many reservoirs are impaired for eutrophication.
 Common sources of fecal bacteria include livestock in and/or near streams, human contributions from municipal sewage systems or from individual on-site waste systems, and sometimes wildlife.
 Common sources of nutrient, sediment, and organic loading are from confined livestock, non-confined livestock, and cropland.
-Watershed remediations with leadership and engagement by local stakeholders are needed to address many of the water quality problems in Kansas.
+Watershed remediations with leadership and engagement by local stakeholders are needed to address many of the water quality problems in Kansas. • Almost half (42%) of the nation's fed beef supply is produced and processed on the High Plains of Texas and southwestern Kansas, with projections of continued growth not only in fed beef cattle, but also large scale dairies and swine production, which are relocating to the region.